SValentyn/CarService/README.md

 In addition, there is a conclusion full of information, statistics and quality recommendations.
 Also, my term paper on this topic is attached to the repository (but in Ukrainian).

-Below is an application class diagram:
+Below is an `application class diagram`:
 <p align="center">
   <img  width="100%" height="450" alt="Application class diagram" title="Application class diagram" src="https://github.com/SValentyn/CarService/blob/master/diagram.png">
 </p>